MeltingTitanium/GravityFlip/README.md

 ## Features

-- Over twenty five levels across two stages
+- Over thirty levels across two stages
 - Abilities such as dashing and teleportation
 - Moving hazards, falling blocks and other obstacles
 - Easy, Normal and Hard difficulty modes